shashlik226/cust-panorama/README.md

 use better with [custom game coordinator](https://github.com/GT-610/csgo_gc/tree/main)

-for advanced menu press delete(not backspace) key in mainmenu
+for advanced menu press right click on settings button

-if you want use skin/item generator you need to setup rcon

 cl_inventory_debug_tooltip 1 for some debug in inventory